Aguadebebe/react-app/README.md

 \*

-1. task - move text ChatInput component to the center of the page
+1. task - move text ChatInput component to the center of the page *
-2. choose a color for component
+2. choose a color for component *
-3. lengthen input field
+3. lengthen input field *
+4. add dark theme *
+5. add title and wlecome statement *
+6. connect api
    \*/

 # Getting Started with Create React App